thermalogic/RustSEUIF97/docs/the_acceleration_methods.md

 * Loop Tiling Method: Unleashes the full power of compiler optimizations, surpassing the performance of the single loop.

-* Recurrence Method for Multi-Polynomial Evaluation: By utilizing the relationship between polynomials and their derivatives, only a single polynomial needs to be computed directly.
+* Scaling for Derivatively Related Polynomial Evaluation: By utilizing the relationship between polynomials and their derivatives, only a single polynomial needs to be computed directly.
 The remaining values are derived via multiplication or division by the base.
 This approach eliminates redundant calculations and significantly improves computational  performance.

 ## The IAPWS-IF97 Equations